-Icon name: svg favorite location map marker star
+Icon name: Svg favorite location map marker star icon

 Set name: Mini Icon Set Map